PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 User can customise how the data will be processed by adjusting the following options:

 ###### a). **Number of Top-Expreesed Pathways:**
-   - Enter the desired number of pathways or use the up/down arrows (**E**)to specify how many of the top-expressed KEGG pathways should be visualised.
+   - Enter the desired number of pathways or use the up/down arrows (**E**) to specify how many of the top-expressed KEGG pathways should be visualised.

 ###### b). **Organism Specification:**
    - The user can choose to specify the organism or not.

 ###### c). **Time Series Data:**
-   - User must indicate whether the dataset includes time series analysis (**D**).
+   - User must indicate whether the dataset includes time series analysis (**D**) or not.

 ##### **Process and Visualise**
 Click the "Process" button (**F**) once all settings are configured to generate visualisations of the KEGG pathways.